 All you need to know about getting married in Denmark

-When getting married, you first and foremost need to contact a priest from your parish, click this link to find out what parish you live in.
+When getting married, you first and foremost need to contact a pastor from your parish, click this link to find out what parish you live in.
 Book and appointment with one of the priests.